Kimberly Turille, MSFT, LAMFT Therapist

 Coming from a family systems approach, I believe that our attachments and life experiences largely influence our development.
 Together we explore the structure of your family and relationships, recognize how your thoughts influence your beliefs and behavior (CBT), while practicing improved coping skills (DBT).
 These elements combined with talk therapy aid in rewriting your story.

-I am a Marriage and Family Therapy program intern from Fuller Theological Seminary.
 I spent three years applying Wilderness Therapy techniques as a mountaineering guide in British Columbia, have experience working with young adults who have disordered eating, OCD, anxiety, trauma, and self-harm, and spent 9 years working with adolescents and at risk youth while volunteering for Young Life.
 I also worked with those in the LGBTQ community.

 Whitworth University, BA Theology, Certificate of Ministry